mobizt/FirebaseClient/README.md

 > you have to set the parameter, `<reconnect_option>` to false in the `DefaultNetwork` class constructor otherwise you are unable to  re-connect to the WiFi due to interferences operations.

 > [!CAUTION]
 > If you are using ESP32 device, and `<reconnect_option>` was enabled.
-The bugs in outdated ESP32 Core WiFi will cause the unknown network connection issue when library is trying to reconnect your WiFi using `WiFi.reconnect()`.
+The bugs in the outdated ESP32 Core WiFi will cause unknown network connection issue when library is trying to reconnect your WiFi using `WiFi.reconnect()`.
-> You have to update the ESP32 Arduino Core SDK to latest version or at least v2.x.x.
+> You have to update the ESP32 Arduino Core SDK to the latest version or at least v2.x.x.

 - `DefaultWiFiNetwork`

 This `DefaultWiFiNetwork` class required some parameter for reconnection using WiFi credentials.

-The parameters for its class constructor are following.
+The class parameters are included the following.

 ```cpp
 DefaultWiFiNetwork::DefaultWiFiNetwork(<FirebaseWiFi>, <reconnect_option>)